mustafaaljadery/mlxcli/README.md

 **Features:**

-- Run lanauge models directly from the terminal.
+- Run language models directly from the terminal.
-- Optimized for apple silicon using MLX.
+- Optimized for Apple Silicon using MLX.
 - Verbose output to measure the TPS & Time Elapsed.
 - Chat with context of your previous messages in the terminal.